luisdc05/SimpleContactPicker/README.md

 # SimpleContactPicker

-SimpleContactPicker is a library that lets shows a view that loads and allows the user to select contacts from the android device.
+SimpleContactPicker is a library that shows a view that loads and allows the user to select contacts from the android device.

 ### Features